Mateusz Świdnicki

 Mateusz Świdnicki (born 10 August 2001) is an international speedway rider from Poland.

 Speedway career

 In 2020, he represented Poland in the U19 European Pairs Cup, where he won a bronze medal.
 On September 7, 2022 he became the Polish Junior Individual Speedway Championship.

-In 2022, Świdnicki finished in 8th place during the World Under-21 Championship in the 2022 SGP2.
+In 2022, Świdnicki finished in 8th place during the World Under-21 Championship in the 2022 SGP2 but struggled to find form during the 2023 Polish speedway season.